 It's so interesting how everyone has such different holiday traditions.
 My fam, for example, would never in a zillion years have Thanksgiving at lunchtime, while Jeff's family is hosting at 11:30am.
 Whaaaaa?

-Sweet potato casserole is as essential to the Thanksgiving spread as the bird in my eyes.
-I have such fond memories of us grandkids gathering around the table with my grandma's steamy sweet potato casserole waiting to be covered in toasty marshmallows.
+Sweet potato casserole is as essential to the Thanksgiving spread as the turkey in my eyes.
+I have such fond memories of us grandkids gathering around the table with my late grandma's sweet potato casserole waiting to be covered in marshmallows.

 Back to the origin of this Vegan Sweet Potato Casserole!
 My sister's mother-in-law (hi, Arlene!) actually has the best ever recipe for Sweet Potato Casserole.
 We went to her house in Cincinnati for Thanksgiving a few years ago and I'll never forget it.

-How freaking cute is this recipe of hers that my sister sent me?!
+How adorable is this recipe of hers that my sister sent me?!

 This creamy and delicious healthy Vegan Sweet Potato Casserole with toasty pecan oat topping tastes just like the classic.
 It's a must for Thanksgiving.
 Easily gluten free!
 See notes for freezing and make-ahead instructions.